 Kyphosis: An In-Depth Overview

-Kyphosis is a condition of the spine where the upper back curves outward excessively, resulting in a rounded or hunched appearance.
-It can result from poor posture, degenerative changes, or conditions like Scheuermann's disease.
-Mild cases might not cause symptoms, but severe kyphosis can lead to pain, stiffness, limited mobility, and even breathing difficulties if it compresses the chest cavity.
+Kyphosis is a spinal condition where the upper back curves outward more than normal, leading to a rounded or hunched posture.
+It may result from poor posture, degenerative changes, or conditions like Scheuermann’s disease.
+While mild cases may be symptomless, severe kyphosis can cause back pain, stiffness, limited mobility, and even breathing difficulties.

 There are several types of kyphosis.
 Some of the most common types that affect people are: